jtmurphree/FDManagementUI/README.md

 ## To do
 Add component to add user role<br/>
 Add component to add Item Category<br/>
-Add authenication and security measures
+Add authenication and security measures<br/>
+Add styling<br/>
+Add wiki for further information